diana-shyrokikh/pet-shelter-site/README.md

 1. Pet Shelter Site is accessible at `http://localhost:8000/`.
 2. Django Admin Page is accessible at `http://localhost:8000/admin`.

-Use these credentials to log in as admin:
+Use these credentials to log in as a user
+<br>(functionality for staff will be open):

-    Login: admin
+    Login: user
-    Password: admin123456
+    Password: user123456

 <hr>